 An activity that anyone who lives in a climate that receives snow in the winter is familiar with is shoveling snow.
 It seems like an innocent enough “force activity” but it can cause severe forearm pain especially if you are shoveling everyday or overusing your arm by doing the same action over and over again.
 Or in the springtime, raking up leaves from your garden or simply using a broom to sweep your driveway or sidewalk is an action that is intense enough to cause inflammation, pain and swelling in your elbow or forearm.

 So what if you’ve had outside elbow pain and/or upper forearm pain for more than 3 days?
 Are your experiencing outer elbow pain that sometimes shoots down your arm and into your wrist or hand?
-If so, what does this all mean?
+If so, what does this all mean and why does it matter?

 This can be an indication that something more serious has happened and that you’ve actually injured yourself.
 There are so many small muscles in your forearm that help you grip and squeeze that an injury to any one of them creates a whole set of problems with the normal use of your arm.
 From a decrease in flexibility to a dramatic decrease in overall grip strength where you can no longer hold onto anything with confidence.